substatica/bas-mod-merge/README.md

 Results of merging mods may lead to unpredicatable gameplay and/or instability.

 **FAQ**

+**Q: The utility is stopping without error trying to extract an archive, what can I do?**
+A: The utility is unable to extract the type of archive being provided to it.
+Try manually extracting both mod files and pointing the utility directly at the modded bas.jsondb files.

 **Q: I'm getting an error, what can I do?**
 A: Ensure that the three commandline parameters, the three required filenames, all are encapsulated in double quotes and are separated by a space as seen in the examples above.